codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 * Cleaning up or tampering with database data
 * Calling other external services with POST/PUT operations

-Not only does this make the pipeline much more complex (because retrying the pipeline now has side-effects) but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.
+Not only does this make the pipeline much more complex (because retrying the pipeline now has consequences), but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.

 You should avoid these kinds of directives inside a Dockerfile and simplify it so that all actions inside it are repeatable and non-destructive.
 A Dockerfile should mainly:

 * Clone extra source code (if needed)
 * Download dependencies